TechnionTDK/jbs-ir/README.md

 ####Before indexing documents with Solr, we need to tell Solr what kind of data we would like to search, store and analyze in our documents and how.
 Before modifying Solr core files, we also advise you to read [Documents, Fields, and Schema Design](https://cwiki.apache.org/confluence/display/solr/Documents%2C+Fields%2C+and+Schema+Design).

-In this section you will replace two core files that we modified, to understand what changes have been made - visit [this Wiki page](https://github.com/TechnionTDK/jbs-ir/wiki/Changes-in-managed-schema-and-solrconfig.xml).
+In this section you will replace two default core files with ones that we modified.
+To understand what changes have been applied to the files, or to learn how to index additional fields in your documents - visit [this Wiki page](https://github.com/TechnionTDK/jbs-ir/wiki/Changes-in-managed-schema-and-solrconfig.xml).

 ####Instructions
 * In the `server/solr/<core-name>/conf` directory replace the `managed-schema` file with the one in the repository under `Solr configuration files` directory